tblanchard01/CV/README.md

 #### Organisation & Time Management

-I have excellent organisation and time-management skills, which I have deployed during my time at Makers, and will carry forward into my first role as a software developer.

 During my previous role I was responsible for ensuring the accuracy and completeness of data for multiple clinical trials running in parallel, contributing to over 30 studies in total.
 Constant self-assessment of my responsibilities was required to ensure the data was processed and released without delay.
 I also previously trained as a Pharmacist within The Royal Berkshire Hospital; working on busy NHS wards required high levels of focus and efficiency, which resulted in the refinement of my organisational skills.